River Rocks come in a variety of shapes, colors, and sizes.

 How River Rocks affect water chemistry will depend solely on the parent rock formed from.

-Most stones marketed for aquarium use are inert and have no effect on PH levels or water hardness.
+Most stones marketed for aquarium use are inert and do not affect pH levels or water hardness.

 Finding rocks outside around beaches or streams may have a level of impact.